 DSC_0028 (1).jpg

-Originally from New York, Jacqueline understands the impact diversity, inclusion and representation can have in the art of storytelling.
+Originally from New York, Jacqueline understands the impact diversity, inclusion and representation have in the art of storytelling.
 She is a bilingual (Spanish/English) woman of color in an industry that is evolving in its understanding of race, gender and ability.
 She is the right person at the right time to help your production navigate these changes with clarity and confidence.

 Jacqueline is committed to fully engage with performers and production to guarantee the safety and well being of all people on set, and to hear “that’s a wrap” at the conclusion of a successful shoot.